EdyJ/c64u-control-panel/devdocs/SHARED_LIBRARIES.md

 ### Core Functions

-The library should provide:
+The library provides:

-1. `setupTabs()` - Bind click handlers to tab buttons
+1. `setupTabs(tabToViewerMap, initialTab)` - Bind click handlers to tab buttons and initialize tab system
 2. `switchToTab(tabId)` - Switch to a specific tab (with canDeactivate check)
 3. `getActiveViewer()` - Get the currently active viewer object
 4. `getViewerByTab(tabId)` - Get viewer object for a specific tab
+5. `initializeViewers(viewerNames)` - Initialize all viewers by calling their initialize() method

 ### Integration Pattern